 John Ward Dunsmore (1856-1945) was a late nineteenth early twentieth century American painter.
 He is best known for his realistic and historically accurate illustrations of American Revolutionary War events and figures.
 These iconic paintings are widely sought for reproduction in grade school textbooks, government websites and have been used on a special coin produced by the US mint.

-Over the past nine years the Museum has been able to raise over $130,000 to conserve ALL of the thirty seven paintings selected for conservation!!
-Paintings are featured in the Museum’s John Ward Dunsmore Gallery exhibit “Keeping the Revolution Alive.”
+Over the past nine years the Museum has been able to raise over $130,000 to conserve ALL thirty seven paintings selected for conservation!!
+Paintings are featured in the Museum’s John Ward Dunsmore Gallery exhibition “Keeping the Revolution Alive.”